aeghost/naive-bench/README.md

+# Naive-Bench

+A minimalistic program that tests bandwidth of Client/Server in OCaml, starting with ZMQ.

+Create a 6Go string and send it to itself through ZMQ, then run GC full major, and go again...

-# naive-bench
+# API

-A naive benchmark of Client/Server in OCaml; Made to test Push/Pull ipc perf of ZMQ bindings for OCaml
+No API right now.

+To evolve : `--test=zmq,...`